ccmontesv/ad-plan-streaming_classifier/README.md

 python main.py
 ```

-## Cloning the Repository with Git LFS (required because the data.csv file exceeds the 100MB)
+## Cloning the Repository with Git LFS (required because the data.zip file exceeds the 100MB)

 Make sure you have Git LFS installed before cloning: